Tilted-Gryphons/tilted-gryphons.github.io/pages/recruits.md

 • Review our definition of what it means for us to be a [semicore](/pages/semicore/) raiding guild.

 ### Recruitment Process
 You will have posted in the #new-recruits Discord channel.
 We will see this post and an officer will respond to you.
-If we want to recruit you, then you will need to complete an interview with 2-3 officers via voice chat.
+If we want to recruit you, then you will need to complete an interview with a few others in voice chat.
+Don't feel anxious about it, we just want to get to know you.

 We _will_ reach out to your previous guild and ask them about you.
 However we aren't scary, we're just trying to protect our guild and recruit people who share our attitude towards raiding and who seem like decent, kind people.